Caterpillars and Cannabis

 The most harmful of these soft segmented pests are the Corn Borer and Hemp Borer.
 They eat the marrow within the stalk creating stem cankers, which weaken the plant.
 A heavily infested cannabis plant can collapse.
 A mere five to twelve larvae can literally destroy one plant.
 Equally damaging are that the holes bored into the stems by Corn Borers leave an open door for other sap sucking bugs, resulting in the life literally being drained from the marijuana plants.
 Hemp Borers attack the flowering tops.
 This is one activity you want to nip in the bud right away!

 Oftentimes, stem boring caterpillars are not detected until the damage has already been done because they wreak their havoc from the inside of the plant.
 Examine the stems for holes with surrounding brown trails.
 Chances are you have a problem if you see visible holes on your cannabis.
 The only effective treatment for stem borers is to cut them out of the plant.
 If the plant does not ‘come back’, make a clean cut at the base of the trail, completely removing it to ensure no further damage.
+Download my free marijuana grow bible at this link for more information about pests&diseases.

 All caterpillars cause damage to cannabis plants; they love marijuana!
 The caterpillars of which we can all readily recognize eat the leaves and flowers of all plants; pot is no exception.
 The damage they cause is readily visible as indicated by the appearance of chew marks left on the leaves.
 Introducing parasitic wasps will allow nature to take its course in eradicating caterpillars.
 Chances are they will appear on their own once the presence of caterpillars is sensed.
 Mother Nature has an innate sense of when to send in the troops.
 Parasitic wasps lay eggs on the caterpillars’ bodies.
 When the eggs hatch, the creepy crawly becomes a gourmet delight for the upcoming wasps.’